ccoupe/mqtt-camera-motion/README.md

 For Raspberry Pi's (https://solarianprogrammer.com/2019/09/17/install-opencv-raspberry-pi-raspbian-cpp-python-development/)[(follow these instructions]

-If you happen to have a Raspberry 4 with 4MB, it compiles much faster and if you are clever that can be used.
-Far too off topic.
+If you happen to have a Raspberry 4 with 4MB, it compiles much faster and if you are clever that can be used, how to do that is off topic.

 Ubuntu linux has opencv version 3.x in its repo but we want 4.x (4.1.2+) so we have to build from source.
 It's not too difficult once you have a the cmake settings.